hetalrathod2203/car-park-availability/README.md

 - **Configuration**: WebClient for external API calls and global exception handling

 Key features:
-- Distance calculation using Haversine formula in SQL
+- Distance calculation using optimized Euclidean formula in SQL
 - Coordinate conversion from SVY21 to WGS84 using OneMap API
 - **Multithreaded CSV processing** for faster data imports (configurable thread pool)
 - Pagination support for large datasets